 Having a furry pet will obviously lead to some fur getting into the carpet.
 The surface of the carpet can always be cleaned by using only a vacuum, but some stubborn fur may get tightly attached to the carpet fibres and you need extra effort to remove it.

-Though our four-legged friends only shed once or twice a year, when the natural life cycle of the hair ends it breaks off, which is why we find hair around the house all year round.
+Although our four-legged friends only shed once or twice a year, when the natural life cycle of the hair ends it breaks off, which is why we find hair around the house all year round.

 Wondering which dog breeds are the biggest culprits when it comes to shedding?
 You’ll be vacuuming often after double-coated breeds such as Siberian huskies, Chow-Chows and Akitas, though Labrador Retrievers and German Shepherds are also big shedders.

-Without further ado here are five unusual yet extremely effective ways to reduce your pain while dealing with pet hair on carpets or pet furniture
+Without further ado here are five unusual yet extremely effective ways to reduce your pain while dealing with pet hair on carpets or pet furniture.

 A squeegee can indeed work wonders if you want to clean steamy mirrors, but it can as well do a great job in removing pet hair from carpets.